leonardootoni/protector/README.md

  - Requires Authentication
  _ Generate Password token using SHA 128, 256 or 512 in the client
- - Not allow plain password from client to the server, even through https
+ - Not allow plain password from client to the server, even outside https, which guarantee a minimun security requirement
  - Manage dinamically the User Session
  - Allow access to defined public routes without authentication
  - Allow access to defined protected routes through authentication services